 There are passingly attractive people who look consistently terrible in photos.
 I suppose that could be true of places, too.
 Let's talk about Hickory Creek Wilderness.
 It's one of only two Congress-designated "wilderness areas" in the state, located in the northwestern quadrant of the Allegheny National Forest.
 It's probably what most people expect the whole ANF to be: untrammeled, wild, silent.
 But in reality, much of the ANF is an industrial zone with oil derricks, logging, and heavy trucks speeding down those tiny forest roads as if the place was just for them.

-I've only been to this place in the early spring, and this was my second visit.
-The first one was the stuff of tragic legend.
-Click here for that ignominious tale of valor and of woe.
+here for that ignominious tale of valor and of woe.
 Johnny Cash would have written a song about it if he were still around.
 (April has been trying to kill me for decades!)
 Actually, both times I've come to this place, it made me VERY happy to see my car at the end of it...which is sad because it is kind of a nice place to hike or backpack.
 The northern half of the place--described in the above link--borders on a crazy militiaman neighbor who spends his days firing assault rifles.
 But the rest of the place is quiet, serene, and scenic-if-just-short-of-beautiful.

 First, the negative observations: How did I come here without expecting snow on the ground?
 Pittsburgh has been so pleasant lately that I made the rookie mistake of coming unprepared for COLD nights.
 Distances are long here, and the trail is hard to find in March, when all of last year's fallen leaves are equally matted by the melted snow.
 Because it's a wilderness area, blazes tend to be faded and infrequent--though someone has made an inconsistent attempt to remedy that.
 And dude!
 It's almost a mile and a half from the parking lot to the loop trail!
 That mile and a half feels right long when you’re limping back to your car with 40 pounds digging into your shoulders.